-We believe our current cash and cash equivalents on hand, together with borrowings available under our credit facility and net proceeds from this offering, will be sufficient to finance anticipated capital, financing and operating requirements for the foreseeable future.
-However, if we elect to aggressively pursue our growth strategies, whether through acquisitions or organic growth, we may need additional capital to fund these strategies.
+We believe our current cash and cash equivalents on hand, together with borrowings available under our credit facility will be sufficient to finance anticipated capital, financing and operating requirements for the foreseeable future.
+However, if we elect to aggressively pursue our growth strategies, whether through acquisitions or organic growth, we likely will need additional capital to fund these strategies.